SteveJordache/TextAnalytics/MarkdownExamples/Steve.md

 > Quote block without quotes

 > The **Master** of the **_game_** invited us to __play dead__
+>

 # Header 1

 **I am going to be talking a bit of nonsese in here, this is all about markdown**

 ## Header 2
+I am reaching out regarding a permanent opening as a DevOps Engineer with an IT Services provider in Bucharest.
+Looking for expertise in Kubernetes/Kafka.

+- this is the first element in the list
+   - unordered list sublist position 1
+   - unordered list sublist position 2
+   - unordered list sublist position 3
+- this is the second element in the list
+- this is the 3rd element in the list

+This is not an element of the list
++ this is the 4th element

+1. Descriptive text
+   1.Sublist element 1
+   2.Sublist element 2
+   3.Sublist element 2
+3. Descriptive text
+4. Descriptive text
+7890.
+Description